jessfraz/morningpaper2remarkable/README.md

   --dir        directory to store the downloaded papers in (default: morningpaper) --interval   update interval (ex.
-5ms, 10s, 1m, 3h) (default: 18h) --once       run once and exit, do not run as a daemon (default: false)
+5ms, 10s, 1m, 3h) (default: 18h) --once       run once and exit, do not run as a daemon (default: false) --pages      number of pages of papers to download (default: 1)

 Commands: